vishalBindal/vehicle-routing/README.md

 ```
 You can replace 16000 with any other port of your choice

-- Open index.html in your browser
+- Open index.html in your browser.
+Enter the values and click on 'generate results'.